megalis-bretagne/parapheur-v5/CONTRIBUTING.md

 ## Project structure

 This project contains a main `docker-compose.yml` file, that should start an i-Parapheur properly.

-Every needed configuration files are set in the `src/main/resources` folder.
+* `src/main/resources` every needed configuration files

-The `src/test` folder contains everything for the integration/load tests.
+* `src/test` files for the integration tests (Karate)
+* `src/gatling` files for the performance tests (Gatling)

 ## Windows 10 VirtualBox redirect